Thinking about switching your family carry-all for an electric car? We've selected the best electric family cars you can buy.

 Year launched: 2021

 If you're on a budget but still need an EV with space for the family, the MG5 EV is really worth a look.
-After all, it costs as much as most electric small cars, but it's a practical estate car.
+After all, it costs much the same as many used electric small cars, but it's a practical estate car.

 While it might be pretty bland to look at, and the interior isn't exactly luxurious and the tech isn't top notch, there's no criticising the equipment levels and comfort on offer.
 It's pretty roomy, too, and with two ISOFIX points in the rear seats, you'll have no problem getting three child seats in.
 The 464-litre boot should swallow most of the gubbins families tend to accumulate, too.